flsci/gbds-lm5-setup/ch1-lm5-setup.md

 ### Deprecated

-> **Maintenance has expired for these applications, and they're no longer UT ISO no longer supports them:**
+> **Maintenance has expired for these applications, and UT ISO no longer supports them:**

 > * DecisionSpace 10ep.0.05
 > * OpenWorks 5000.10.2.0